3. Opening a French Bank Account

 You are likely to find that the rules governing the operation of the account as a non-resident are tougher, such as the need to maintain a minimum deposit, and limits on the amount you may be able to transfer each month.

-Most of the Internet Banks also allow non-residents to open an account, but check with them on their residence qualification, if any.
+Most of the Internet Banks also allow non-residents to open an account, although each has their own rules.

 Expect to have to provide a lot of paperwork to be able to open an account, eg, marriage certificate, passport, current bank details, address confirmation.
 You may also be asked to provide confirmation of your income.
-In general, bring anything with you that confirms who you are.
+In general, bring anything with you that confirms your identity and status.

 If you want to remain discreet you can open an account using a pseudonym, provided you are resident, and provided the bank is satisfied about who you really are!